ralphbecket/Z80/Musings/BasicLanguages.md

 These are some musings on the topic of how to implement Basic-like languages on the Z80, specifically the ZX Spectrum.
 Sinclair Basic was comfortable enough to program in, but ran like a concrete rabbit.
 BBC Basic, on the other hand, was much quicker.
 My career took a decade long detour into programming language design and implementation, so I understand now why the Spectrum Basic implementation was so slow.
 What I don't really understand was why Basic implementers didn't go straight to compilation or, at the very least, some half-decent P-code style scheme.
 But they didn't.
 I'd like to point out here that the Z80 is an interesting compilation target in that it is seemingly designed to thwart any attempt at efficient language implementation.
 But my first computers were a ZX-81 and a ZX Spectrum and those things ran on Z80s and that's what I learned.
 Here are my thoughts on the matter.

+## The Z80

+Ahhh, the Z80.
+No two registers seem to do the same things.
+It suffices to say this about the Z80:
+* `SP` - 16-bit stack pointer, grows downwards, can push/pop any single 16-bit register pair;
+* `HL` - 16-bit accumulator, general workhorse;
+* `DE` - 16-bit register, plays slightly better with `HL` than other registers;
+* `BC` - 16-bit register, fairly limited;
+* `IX` and `IY` - 16-bit registers with fixed 8-bit offset indexed addressing modes, very slow;
+* `A` - 8-bit accumulator;
+* Indirect register loads and stores must go via `HL` and can only manage 8-bits at a time (e.g., to store `DE` one must do `ld (HL), E : inc HL : ld (HL), D : inc HL`, where `:` is the Z80 assembly language instruction separator);
+* There is a "shadow" bank of registers for the main set, `HL`, `DE`, `BC`, but you have to swap the entire set;
+* It's a little-endian architecture.

+I'll be comparing instruction sequences in terms of the number of "T-states" (i.e., clock ticks) it takes the Z80 to carry them out.

 ## A digression regarding Forth

 Horrible language, never liked it, with the sole redeeming feature of being somewhat quicker than the Basic interpreters of the day.
 I will return to this at some point.
 That said, the Forth philosophy of reaching for simplicity is worth emulating.